 Bennett, CJ, MN Young, SS Razi, R. Adkins, F. Diaz, and A. McCrary.
 “The Effect of Urethral Introducer Tip Catheters on the Incidence of Urinary Tract Infection Outcomes in Spinal Cord Injured Patients.”
 J Urol.
 Aug.
 1997.

 Please note: This information is not medical advice.
-The information on this site is a summary to provide general consumer understanding of healthcare topics.
-Do not use this information in place of a visit, call or consultation with a physician.
+The information on this site is a summary to provide a general consumer understanding of healthcare topics.
+Do not use this information in place of a visit, call, or consultation with a physician.
 People using information accessed on this website should also research original sources of authority, including your physician.
 Should you have any questions or require medical advice, please call or visit your prescribing healthcare provider.